JasherIO/jasher.io/src/data/blog/2018-11-02-guidelines-to-broadcasting-rocket-league.md

    1. Click **Spectate**
    2. Hit the **H** key once

-# After Game
+# Post-Game

+After a game is finished, you have 45 seconds before the next game begins.
+Time is limited so prioritize any actions you take.

 * Save the replay (optional)
   * Name the replay according to the teams playing, game number, etc.
 * Make lobby changes (optional)
   1. Click **Match Settings**
   2. Change Game Mode, Arena, etc. as required

-* Make sure you use a *new* and *unique* name to avoid **split lobbies** when recreating a lobby.
+Network issues can lead to players asking for a **server recreation**.
+When recreating a lobby make sure you use a *new* and *unique* name to avoid **split lobbies**.

-  * Split lobbies: Lobby A is created with "Name - Password."
+> Lobby A is created with "Name - Password."
 Players are still in Lobby A when Lobby B is created with "Name - Password."
 Now, there are two lobbies with the same information.
 Players could join either Lobby A or B.

 ---